jj230/jj230/holiday-hack-challenge-2023/reportinator.md

 Initially, I approached the task by trying to understand the vulnerabilities and identify which were the false positives/hallucinations.
 After two days of off-and-on working on this, I realized that even with the help of AI, that identifying the signs of a hallucination would take a lot more time.&#x20;

 With the help of some clues I read on discord, I switched tactics.
-I used burpsuite to intercept the HTTP traffic that was created when I gave a possible answer to the question.
-I, then, analyzed the logs, figured out what part of code referenced my answers, and created a clusterbomb attack to try all possible answers.
+I used Burp Suite to intercept the HTTP traffic that was created when I gave a possible answer to the question.
+I, then, analyzed the logs, figured out what part of code referenced my answers, and created a cluster bomb attack to try all possible answers.
 In less than a half hour, the 200 code popped up, showing that I had found the hallucinations.

 ## SOLUTION